tahbib13/RAG-Book-Assistant/README.md

 MISTRAL_API_KEY = ""

 HUGGINGFACEHUB_API_TOKEN=

+chorma_db folder will automatically create when you upload the book. so if you are going download it then before running the code remove chorma_db folder.

 create_database.py is for how database created shows and main02.py shows how use that database and create rag in terminal.